subnetter/subnet-docs/versioned_docs/version-0.1.0/unp/messaging.md

 This somewhat involved algorithm is required to ensure privacy and forward secrecy.

 All messages between two parties are encrypted using the DR two-party algorithm.
 This means that A's message to SB and to B needs to use an existing double-ratchet session between the parties or that A needs to create a new session with SB and B. The X2DH information A has about SB and B enables it to do so.
-A is able to do perform these encryptions due to access to `X2DH(B, SB)`.
+A is able to do perform this encryption due to access to `X2DH(B, SB)`.
 This bundle allows A to establish a shared double-ratchet session with both B and with SB.
 It already has a double-ratchet session with SA as part of the bootstrap process.
-This design ensures that SA doesn't know that A is sending a message to B as A only asks it to send a message through SB and doesn't reveal B's identity to SA.
+This design ensures that SA doesn't know that A is sending a message to B as A only asks it to send a message through SB and does not reveal B's identity to SA.
 SB doesn't know that A is sending a message to B because it only knows that SA asked it to send a message to B `on behalf of a client` and it has no access to A's identity.

 Note that only SB public info, and an ephemeral public key are visible to SA.
 All other data is encrypted.
 Only SB is able to decrypt the payload to get message M2.
 In M2, only B public info and an ephemeral public key are in cleartext.
 Only B can decrypt the encrypted parts of this payload with its keys.